 '''

-model "Run model rtparams in parallel"

-uses "mmjobs"

 declarations

 A = 1..10

-modPar: array(A) of Model
+modPar: arrav(A) of Model

 end-declarations

 !
 Compile the model file

 if compile("rtparams.mos") <> 0 then exit(1); end-if

 forall(i in A) do

 load(modPar(i), "rtparams.bim") !
 Load the bim file

-run(modPar(i), "PARAM1=" + i) !
+run(modPar(i), "PARAM1=" + i)

+!
 Start model execution

 end-do

 forall(i in A) do

+wait.

 !
 Wait for model termination

-wait.

 dropnextevent

 !
 Ignore termination event message

 end-do

 end-model

 '''

 The order in which the submodel output appears on screen is nondeterministic because the models are run in parallel.
-However, since the submodel execution is very quick, this may not become obvious: try adding the line wait (1) to the submodel rtparams.mos immediately before the writeln statement (you will also need to add the statement uses "mmjobs" at the beginning of the model) and compare the output of several runs of the master model.
+However, since the submodel execution is very quick, this may not become obvious: try adding the line wait(1) to the submodel rtparams.mos immediately before the writeln statement (you will also need to add the statement uses "mmjobs" at the beginning of the model) and compare the output of several runs of the master model.
 You are now likely to see different output sequences with every run.